-As of September 30, 2011, the Company had U.S. federal and state net operating loss (NOL) carryforwards of approximately \$27,278,000 and \$22,090,000, respectively, which expire in fiscal years 2015 through 2028 if not utilized.
-In fiscal year 2009, the Company completed an Internal Revenue Code Section 382 analysis of the loss carry-forwards and determined that all of the Company's loss carryforwards were utilizable and not restricted under Section 382.
+As of September 30, 2012, the Company had U.S. federal and state net operating loss (NOL) carryforwards of approximately \$23,340,000 and \$21,270,000, respectively.
+The U.S. federal NOL carry forward amounts expire in fiscal years 2020 through 2028 if not utilized.
+The state NOL carry forward amounts expire in fiscal year 2013 through 2022 if not utilized.
+In fiscal year 2009, the Company completed an Internal Revenue Code Section 382 analysis of the loss carry-forwards and determined that all of the Company's loss carry-forwards were utilizable and not restricted under Section 382.
 The Company has not updated its Section 382 analysis subsequent to 2009 and does not believe there have been any events subsequent to 2009 that would impact the analysis.